alanqingranwang/web/content/posts/fourier_series_part_2.md

 $$
 v = v_1 i + v_2 j + v_3 k.
 $$
 If two vectors are orthogonal, you may think intuitively that there is no information of one vector in the "direction" of the other vector.
 Furthermore, decomposing a space into its basis functions completely "characterizes" the degrees of freedom inherent in that space.
 That is, the basis functions are the most elemental vectors within that space by which all other vectors can be built.
-Indeed, having one less basis function would render you unable to express a whole host of vectors (e.g. we would only be able to express 2D vectors), and having one more basis vector would be redundant (why have one more when 3 is perfectly enough).

 If an inner product of $0$ between two vectors implies no mutual information in the direction of the vectors, you may surmise that a non-zero value of the inner product leads to some notion of "overlap" or "projection" between the two vectors.
-Indeed, we may find the projection of one vector $x$ in the direction of the other vector $y$ $proj_y : \mathbb{R}^n \rightarrow \mathbb{R}$ as proportional to the inner product of the two vectors:
+Indeed, we may find the projection of one vector $x$ in the direction of the other vector $y$, $proj_y : \mathbb{R}^n \rightarrow \mathbb{R}$, as proportional to the inner product of the two vectors:
 $$
 proj_y(x) = \frac{\langle x, y \rangle}{||y||}.
 $$